yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 #### Stacks and Queues ####

 1. A skeleton class for the Stack has been provided in `Stack.swift`.
-Implement the `Stack` by filling up the method implementations in `Stack.swift` according to the descriptions.
+Implement `Stack` by filling up the method implementations in `Stack.swift` according to the descriptions.
 You should not change the method signatures provided. **(15 points)**

 2. A skeleton class for the Queue has been provided in `Queue.swift`.
-Implement the `Queue` by filling up the method implementations in `Queue.swift` according to the descriptions.
+Implement `Queue` by filling up the method implementations in `Queue.swift` according to the descriptions.
 You should not change the method signatures provided. **(15 points)**

 #### Input Format ####